What Are the Best Allergy Medicines for Kids?

 GET RELIEF NOW

 Allergies can often disrupt a child’s daily routine, affecting everything from playtime to school performance.
-When allergies arise, it means the child’s immune system is overreacting to a normally harmless substance, such as pollen, dust mites, or certain foods.
+When a child's allergy symptoms arise, it means the child’s immune system is overreacting to a normally harmless substance, such as pollen, dust mites, or certain foods.
 These substances, known as allergens, can trigger symptoms that range from runny noses to severe breathing difficulties.

 Types of Allergy Medications for Kids